Deep learning for Coders fast.ai

 How to build a compyter vision classifier ?

-• When we create the model using visual_learner it going to learn from each image that you input
+visual_learnerit going to learn from each image that you input - To predict and check we call

 How the model learn ?